 How do I get a CDN on my website?

 If your website is on WordPress, we can set this up for you.
-It can be done with a number of plugins, but we would likely do it through an SEO project on your website, upgrading various parts of the site, including the image delivery.
+It can be done with a number of plugins, but we would likely do it through a WordPress SEO project on your website, upgrading various parts of the site, including the image delivery.
 The result would be a faster loading website, thus a better SEO score in the long run.

 If you want the free version that Jetpack provides, we can install that for you.
 If you already have that plugin installed, just go to it’s Settings, and turn on the Image Speed option.
 Ensure your ‘cache’ is cleared and over time, the images will be served from their CDN.